exprez135/algo-pihole/docs/deploy-from-script-or-cloud-init-to-localhost.md

 `ONDEMAND_WIFI_EXCLUDE` - List the names of any trusted Wi-Fi networks where macOS/iOS IPsec clients should not use "Connect On Demand".
 Comma-separated list.
 `WINDOWS` - To support Windows 10 or Linux Desktop clients.
 Default: false.
 `STORE_CAKEY` - To retain the CA key. (required to add users in the future, but less secure).
 Default: false.
-`LOCAL_DNS` - To install an ad blocking DNS resolver.
-Default: true.
+`DNS_ADBLOCKING` - To install an ad blocking DNS resolver.
+Default: false.
 `SSH_TUNNELING` -  Enable SSH tunneling for each user.
 Default: false.
 `ENDPOINT` - The public IP address or domain name of your server: (IMPORTANT!
 This is used to verify the certificate).
 It will be gathered automatically for DigitalOcean, AWS, GCE, Azure or Vultr if the `METHOD` is cloud.
 Otherwise you need to define this variable according to your public IP address.
 `USERS` - list of VPN users.
 Comma-separated list.
 Default: user1.
 `REPO_SLUG` - Owner and repository that used to get the installation scripts from.
-Default: rodeodomino/algo-pihole.
+Default: trailofbits/algo.
 `REPO_BRANCH` - Branch for `REPO_SLUG`.
 Default: master.
 `EXTRA_VARS` - Additional extra variables.
 `ANSIBLE_EXTRA_ARGS` - Any available ansible parameters. ie: `--skip-tags apparmor`.